guyplusplus/Community-CALayer7-CustomAssertions/README.md

 Every 5 minutes these values will be refreshed.

 TODO (by order of priority):
-1. support for $ref
+* support for $ref
   * included ref entries in definitions section
-2. JSON to XML
+* JSON to XML
+* additionalProperties support:
+  * true or false
-3. optimize code for path (used when raising exception)
+* optimize code for xpath (used when raising exception)
-4. XML to JSON: control space trim for string content (text node) and XML attributes (quote delimited)
+* XML to JSON: control space trim for string content (text node) and XML attributes (quote delimited)
-5. additional elements / JSON property key behavior: error, ignore or map as string
+* additionalProperties support:
+  * with schema
-6. Suppoer schema oneOf, anyOf, etc
+* Support schema oneOf, anyOf, allOf
-7. support for $ref
+* support for $ref
+   * support $id
    * external ref
-   * support $id